Delray Rawlins: England U19

-In May 2016, Rawlins was included in England's under-19 development programme.
+In May 2016, Rawlins was included in the England under-19 development programme.
 He participated in a training camp in Dubai later in the year and in December 2016 was selected in the England under-19s squad for a tour of India in early 2017.
 In the first international of the tour, against the India under-19s, Rawlins came in sixth in the batting order and scored 107 not out from 88 balls, including eight fours and five sixes.
-He followed up with 2/46 from ten overs in India's innings.
+He followed that up with 2/46 from ten overs in India's innings.
 Two games later, Rawlins scored 96 from 106 balls and took 2/30 from eight overs.

 Bermuda

-Rawlins made his senior debut for the Bermudian national team in February 2013 (aged 15), on a tour of Barbados.
+Rawlins made his senior debut for the Bermuda national team in February 2013 (aged 15), on a tour of Barbados.
 He was selected for a tour of the United States the following month, and then in May played two matches in the 2013 World Cricket League Division Three tournament (which Bermuda hosted).
 Later in 2013, Rawlins also represented the Bermuda under-19s at the ICC Americas Under-19 Championship in Canada and the ICC Americas under-20s at a WICB tournament.
 He returned to the senior team for the 2014 WCL Division Four tournament in Malaysia, playing in all seven of Bermuda's matches.
 Rawlins has since represented Bermuda at the 2015 ICC Americas Twenty20 and 2016 WCL Division Four events.

 In August 2019, he was named in Bermuda's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
-He made his Twenty20 International (T20I) debut for Bermuda against the United States on 18 August 2019.
+He made his Twenty20 International (T20I) debut against the United States on 18 August 2019.
 He was the leading run-scorer for Bermuda in the tournament, with 130 runs in five matches.
 In September 2019, he was named in Bermuda's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 Ahead of the tournament, the International Cricket Council (ICC) named him as the key player in Bermuda's squad.
 He was the leading run-scorer for Bermuda in the tournament, with 131 runs in six matches.
 In November 2019, he was named in Bermuda's squad for the Cricket World Cup Challenge League B tournament in Oman.

-In October 2021, he was named in Bermuda's squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.

-Rawlins was named captain of Bermuda for the 2023 ICC Men's T20 World Cup Americas Sub-Regional Qualifier.
+He was in Bermuda's squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua and was named Bermuda's captain for the 2023 ICC Men's T20 World Cup Americas Sub-Regional Qualifier.